 How Children Learn by John Holt (Da Capo Press; Revised edition, 1995)

 Free Range Kids by Lenore Skenazy (Jossey-Bass, 2010)

-Wendy Priesnitz is Life Learning Magazine’s editor, the mother of two grown daughters who grew up without school, and the author of twelve books.
+Wendy Priesnitz is Life Learning Magazine’s editor, the mother of two grown daughters who grew up without school, and the author of thirteen books.